Sabbath Worship – 11:00 am

-The Paradise Adventist Church is now gathering together for in-person worship services effective Sabbath, June 20.
-Our worship service is at 9:30 am outdoors on the east side of the church campus at 5720 Academy Drive in Paradise.
-This area is relatively untouched from the Camp Fire and the trees frame a suitable space for allowing appropriate social distancing while we worship together.
+The Paradise Adventist Church is gathering together for in-person worship services on Sabbaths, weather permitting.
+Our services will be at 11:00 am outdoors on the east side of the church campus at 5720 Academy Drive in Paradise.
+This area provides a suitable space for allowing appropriate social distancing while we worship together.
+(When poor weather conditions force us inside, our meeting site will move to the PAA Gymnasium across the street at 5699 Academy Drive.
+Indoor CoVid mitigation measures will apply.)

 Areas are spacious so that families can sit together and safely social distance from other family groups.
 Those who choose to remain in their vehicles will be allowed to park near to that area.
-Masks are encouraged to be worn as family groups find their locations but are not required for the entire service.
+Masks should be worn as family groups find their locations but are not required for the entire service.
 Bring your own chairs and blankets for seating.
-The area is shaded in the morning, and services will be kept to approximately one hour.

 We strongly encourage members of our church family to safely consider for themselves if they will choose to attend.
-We agree with the CDC that those who are at higher risk for contracting COVID-19 (due to age, underlying health conditions or compromised immune systems) may not yet be ready to safely attend, but we respect your right to choose if in-person attendance is right for you.
+We agree with the CDC that those who are at higher risk for contracting COVID-19 for various reasons may not be able to safely attend, but we respect your right to choose if in-person attendance is right for you.
 We also ask that if you are experiencing any illness of any kind to please stay home.

 We ask that personal greetings to each other be completed with respect to social distancing requirements.
 Air hugs and other non-physical, friendly gestures are encouraged.
 Let your creativity flow as you find ways to share Christian greetings with each other while practicing social distancing!